wildabeast/pgb-oauth-client-demo/README.md

 Setup
 -------------------------------------------

+I used Ruby 2 and Rails 4.
+Its cutting edge.

-Open `app/controllers/welcome_controller.rb` and change the CLIENT_ID and CLIENT_SECRET you obtained when you [registered your app on Build](https://build.phonegap.com/people/edit).
+Open `app/controllers/welcome_controller.rb` and change these values that you obtained when you [registered your app on Build](https://build.phonegap.com/people/edit):
+- CLIENT_ID
+- CLIENT_SECRET

+Run

+    rails s

-Run `rails s`, and go to http://localhost:3000 in Chrome.
+then go to [http://localhost:3000](http://localhost:3000) in Chrome.